 - Music (Have music for yourself and your customers, but nothing offensive and not too loud)

 Talking to your customers

 Yes, you should talk to your customers.
-Always greet them and greet them with a smile.
+Always greet them and do it with a smile.
 You donít need to hover over them, give them the hard sale or any of that kind of stuff.
-The truth is if you seem happy that theyíre there and youíre friendly, you will have better sales.
+The truth is, if you seem happy that theyíre there and youíre friendly, you will have better sales.

 Things you can say: Hi!, Thanks for coming, Are you looking for something in particular?, It sure is beautiful today, pleasant or funny stories about items.